mikewacker/age-verification/README.md

 CheckMyAge can generate a secret key for each site.
 (This key is not shared with the site.)
 Since each site has a different key, this transformation produces a different ID for each site.

-A couple of example may help here:

 ---

+A couple of examples may help here.

 Creating an age certificate for Crackle: